polterguy/phosphorusfive/plugins/extras/p5.io.authorization/README.md

 ## Default file access in Phosphorus Five

 * Root account(s) have access to reading and writing to all files
 * Non-root accounts have read access to everything, except the _"auth.hl"_ file, main _"/web.config"_ file, _"/db/"_ folder, and other users' files.
-The exception is reading files in other users' _"/documents/public/"_ folder and its sub-folders
+The exception is reading files in other users' _"/documents/public/"_ folder, and its sub-folders
 * Non root accounts only have write access to their own files, in addition to all _"/common/"_ files

 This allows any user to publicly share a file, with read-only access, such that all other users can read it but not modify it,